nvanlaerebeke/mitto/src/Readme.md

 ToDo's before v1:

-- Custom error codes

-- Make the Response messages type-safe, don't require IMessage but the actual Request type where needed
-    Example:
-	  - Response.Echo requires the interface IEcho? that implements the Message property

-  Those that don't need the request can just accept IMessage, example ACK, Ping, ..

 - Fix rabbitmq + write tests for it
 - Add ability to close & clean up the server connection

 - Go over the public interface and make as much as possible private/internal This is to make it easier for the user - only leave assemblies available that are needed to create new plugins and those that are needed to interact with Mitto - Also see if a few additional classes can't be made to make interaction